मराठी

 • In 1944, Oswald T. Avery, Colin M. MacLeod, and Maclyn McCarty proved that DNA is the genetic material (transforming principle).

-• They used cell-free extracts of heat-killed S strain bacteria and mixed them with harmless R strain bacteria.
+• They used cell-free extracts from heat-killed S-strain bacteria and mixed them with harmless R-strain bacteria.

-• Only DNA was able to transform the R strain into the virulent S strain, showing its role in heredity.
+• Only DNA could transform the R strain into the virulent S strain, demonstrating its role in heredity.

 • Treatment with proteases and RNases did not stop transformation, proving that protein and RNA are not genetic material.

-• Treatment with DNase stopped transformation, confirming that DNA is responsible for it.
+• Treatment with DNase stopped transformation, confirming that DNA is responsible.

-• This experiment provided strong evidence that DNA is the hereditary material, though final confirmation came later from the Hershey and Chase experiment.
+• This experiment provided strong evidence that DNA is the hereditary material, though final confirmation came later from the Hershey-Chase experiment.

 Advertisements